 Inspired by \cite{derivedheckealgebra}, we also mention degree-shifting versions of stable Hecke operators.

 \begin{var} Fix a positive integer $n$ and a class $\al$ in $\pi_d \TMF_n$ for some integer $d$, where $\TMF_n=\O^\top(\M_n)$.
-Define the \emph{derived stable Hecke operator} as the following composite:
+Define the \emph{derived stable Hecke operator} as the composite

+where $X[d]=\Sigma^d X$ denotes the $d$-fold suspension endofunctor of $\Sp$.
 This definition has the advantage of being a cohomology operation of (potentially) nonzero degree, and we might speculate that it should be related to a spectral version of a \emph{derived Hecke algebra}.
 We leave a general study of such operations for another time. \end{var}

 With all of these definitions out of the way, let us show how the set-up of \Cref{extensionsection} easily leads us to the comparison result from the introduction.

 \begin{proof}[Proof of \Cref{comparisonintro}] The diagrams in question commute if we replace the lower horizontal maps with that induced on DSSs by the upper horizontal map---this is just the naturality of the edge morphisms---hence we are reduced to studying these induced morphisms on DSSs.
 Using \Cref{pullbacketwocompiarson,classicaltransfers}, these induced maps on DSSs are identified with the associated algebraic morphisms.\\